Electric Heating and Cooling EquipmentLower your electric bills and make your home more comfortable, year round.

 |Central heat pump|

 **Energy Efficiency Ratio

 ***Heating Seasonal Performance Factor

-Mass Save offers rebates up to $300 per indoor unit to residential electric customers for installing qualified Mini-Split Heat Pumps.
+The Sponsors of Mass Save offer rebates of up to $300 per indoor unit to residential electric customers for installing qualified mini-split heat pumps.

 Mini-split heat pumps are efficient HVAC systems that can produce cooling for the summer months and heating in the winter months.
 A mini-split system is composed of two components: an outdoor condensing unit and one or more indoor air handling units, connected by a conduit through your wall.

 Split Heat Pump

 (Per indoor unit)